Homes are Sitting on the Market In Princeton’s Pricey Western Section

 While changes in the new tax laws, property taxes that can reach more than $60,000, the pending School Board referendum, and changing demographics add in to the equation, local real estate agents say the situation is normal and no crisis is at hand.
 “It’s a convergence of a few things,” said Judson R. Henderson, whose Callaway Henderson Sotheby’s International Realty is handling a majority of the listings in the neighborhood.
 “I’m having this conversation a lot, but we are close to deals on a number of them and we recently put one under contract.”

 Bigger homes usually take longer to sell.
+Nevertheless, if a conveyancing solicitor is involved in the process, it could be completed a little more quickly.
 “If you look at who those sellers are, they no longer have kids in the school system or sources of income anymore,” Henderson continued.
 “There are 41 properties listed above $2 million in Mercer County through June.
 Last year, there were 37.
 There just happens to be a lot of them on Library Place.”

 Gerri Grassi, vice president and broker manager with Berkshire Hathaway HomeServices/Fox & Roach Realtors, said houses in the $2.5 million category and up usually take longer to unload.
 “Right now, our statistics show that the $1.5 to $2 million homes take 11 months, while above that it’s over a year.”

 Grassi cites changes in the economy of China, which has been an active market for these homes in the past.
 “So we’re not getting wonderful people in China to come so much right now,” she said.
 “And then we have the new tax law that puts a cap on the amount you can deduct.
 The state is talking about trying to come up with some other ways to appropriate the money, but nothing has been done.”